ranerane/Z-publishing/README.md

-#Grid Layout
+# Grid Layout
-#Link to the published page https://ranerane.github.io/Z-publishing/
+# Link to the published page for flexbox: https://ranerane.github.io/Z-publishing/
+# Link to the published page for Grid layout: https://ranerane.github.io/Z-publishing-3/